When the nation slips into a government shutdown, military members are sometimes among those to feel the pinch.

 Commissaries, Exchanges and MWR

-In Jan.
-2018 Military exchanges were to remain open during a shutdown thanks to the way they are funded.
+In January 2019, military exchanges were to remain open during a shutdown, thanks to the way they are funded.

-MWR activities were to temporarily shutter on a case-by-case basis due to how those services are funded.
+Morale, Welfare and Recreation (MWR) activities were to shutter temporarily on a case-by-case basis due to how those services are funded.

 Keep Up With Military Pay Updates